Minimal genera of open 4-manifolds: Preliminaries

 \begin{thm} Let $F$ be a closed, oriented surface of genus $g(F)$, generically smoothly immersed in a Stein surface $S$, with $k$ positive double points (and some number of negative double points).
 If $F$ is not a nullhomotopic sphere (or disjoint union thereof), then

 \end{thm}

-In \cite{N} and elsewhere in the literature, $F$ is assumed to be connected.
-Since we need disconnected surfaces, for example to conveniently deal with multiple ends of a manifold, we extend to the disconnected case by the proof below.
+In \cite{N} and elsewhere in the literature, $F$ is assumed to be connected, but the statement easily generalizes to the disconnected case \cite{MinGen}.
+The latter is useful, for example, for dealing with multiple ends of a manifold.
 The version in \cite{N} also tracks some negative double points.
 We do not need that version here, and outside of our final Section~\ref{Related}, only need the embedded version (so $k=0$).
-The inequalities under discussion descend from a long line of adjunction inequalities, originating on closed manifolds via gauge theory pioneered by Donaldson and subsequently upgraded to Seiberg-Witten theory.
+The inequalities under discussion descend from a long line of adjunction inequalities, originating on closed manifolds via gauge theory pioneered by Donaldson and subsequently upgraded to Seiberg--Witten theory.
 For further references and a current exposition, see \cite{Fo}.

-\begin{proof} It suffices to assume $S$ is connected, since the general case then follows by a simple computation.
-Tube together all components $F_r$ of $F$, avoiding the double points so that both sides of the inequality are preserved, then apply the connected case from \cite{N}.
-If the inequality fails, the resulting connected surface must be a nullhomotopic sphere with all double points negative.
-Then each $F_r$ is a sphere and $0=[F]=\sum_r[F_r]$.
-Squaring and using negativity of the double points, we conclude that each $F_r$ fails the above inequality, so must be a nullhomotopic sphere, and these spheres are pairwise disjoint. \end{proof}